 Publishing research plays a critical role in a scientists’ career.
 Publishing research outcomes helps researchers gain visibility in the scientific community as well as receive acknowledgment for their work.
 However, there is a lot of confusion and limited awareness among researchers about the guidelines that are required to be followed while listing authors and contributors.
 Currently, for researchers, the number and nature of studies that they publish is critical towards assessment of their work and has a significant impact on their career growth.
 The type and number of publications is a factor that is used to assess their suitability for tenured positions in universities.
 Often, a grant application is rejected/accepted based on the profile of the researcher who is submitting it.
 The mounting pressure of obtaining research funding, securing grants as well as securing tenure leads to a race to publish research outcomes.

 A research project generally includes multiple contributors.
-In a typical scenario, a primary investigator (PI), graduate or undergraduate students, as well as technical staff are involved in a research project.
+In a typical scenario, a principal investigator (PI), graduate or undergraduate students, as well as technical staff are involved in a research project.
 While translating the research findings into a manuscript, all the authors and contributors must be duly listed.
 Some researchers often try to reduce the number of authors in order to increase the effective contribution of each author.
 Sometimes, researchers include the names of their colleagues or PIs in the list of authors for one of the manuscripts in order to return a ‘favor’, even though they may not have contributed to the corresponding study.

 An important part of assigning authorship is the order in which authors are listed.
 In the author list, the first and last positions are the most sought-after ones.
 The first author is the primary author, i.e. the one who contributed significantly to the study design, conducting the study, and/or collecting critical data.
 The last author is usually the PI of the study who along with the first author has conceptualized the research and helps in acquiring the funding.
 Nevertheless, the order in which should be listed is often a source of confusion, which may lead to ethical issues at the time of submission.